SushmithaKasimsettyRamesh/member-qa-system/README.md

 After analyzing the member messages dataset from the public API, several observations were made:

 Message completeness: Most messages include user names, message text, and timestamps.
-A small fraction of entries had missing or empty fields, indicating occasional incomplete submissions.
+A small fraction had missing or empty fields.

-User activity distribution: The dataset shows that some members are highly active, contributing multiple messages, while others have few or no messages.
-This uneven activity could impact question-answering coverage.
+User activity distribution: Some members are highly active, contributing multiple messages, while others have few or no messages.

-Timestamps consistency: Message timestamps are generally consistent, but a few entries had unusual dates that appear out of chronological order.
-These may be due to system errors or delayed submissions.
+Timestamps consistency: Generally consistent, but a few entries appear out of chronological order.

-Duplicate entries: A few repeated messages from the same user were observed, which may slightly skew any aggregate statistics or insights.
+Duplicate entries: A few repeated messages from the same user were observed.

-Overall, the dataset is largely clean and usable, with minor inconsistencies that are typical in real-world data.
-These observations informed the design of the question-answering system, ensuring that missing or inconsistent data does not break the service.
+Overall, the dataset is largely clean and usable, with minor inconsistencies typical in real-world data.
+These observations informed preprocessing and caching decisions to ensure reliable question-answering.

 Notes

 The system is designed for internal exploration and testing.
 Please do not reuse or redistribute the data without proper authorization.

 AI-generated answers depend on the available messages.
-If data is missing, the system will return a polite fallback response.
+Missing data may lead to fallback responses.

 All processing is done locally or via OpenAI’s API; no member data is stored externally.

 Optional Analysis

-You can analyze the dataset for anomalies or inconsistencies using the /stats endpoint or by inspecting the cached messages.
+You can analyze the dataset for anomalies or inconsistencies using the /stats endpoint or by inspecting cached messages.

-Future enhancements may include better data cleaning, ranking answers, or advanced analytics.
+Future enhancements could include improved data cleaning, ranking answers, or advanced analytics.